 Can You Bring a Cell Phone to Marine Corps Boot Camp?

-It is true that other services might allow recruits to call home on their cell phones occasionally.
-But the Marine Corps runs things differently.
-Marine Corps boot camp is considered the toughest basic training of all the United States Armed Forces.
+While it is true that other services might allow recruits to call home on their cell phones occasionally, the Marine Corps does things differently.
+Marine Corps boot camp is considered the toughest basic training of all the United States Armed Forces, and as part of the indoctrination, this includes no contact with the outside world.

 Will I Be Able to Bring my Own Insoles Because I’m Flat Footed?